rsocket/rsocket/Motivations.md

   - Use of SSE as persistent channel from server to client to allow server to make requests to client
 - No defined mechanism for flow control from responder (typically server) to requestor (typically client)
 - No defined mechanism for communicating requestor (typically server) availability other than failing a request (503)
+- No fire-and-forget.
+- REST alone is insufficient and inappropriate for defining application semantics.

 #### MQTT, AMQP, ZMTP